merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 [![layers]({{images}}/ser_thr_kinase_gene_clusters.png)]({{images}}/ser_thr_kinase_gene_clusters.png){:.center-img .width-60}

-In fact, if we look carefuly, then we find that this function matches a gene cluster that is unique for each one of the four low light clades, and is single copy core gene for the low light genomes in our pangenome.
+In fact, if we look carefully, then we find that this function matches a gene cluster that is unique for each one of the four low light clades, and is a single-copy core gene for the low light genomes in our pangenome.
 Cool!

 Let's look at another function from the table: `Exonuclease VII, large subunit` (third line).
 When we search this function, we should be careful since the name of the function contains a comma, and the function search option in the interactive interface treats the comma as if it is separating multiple functions that are to be searched at the same time.
 Hence I just searched for `Exonuclease VII`, and here are the results: